iamsrp/dexter/README.md

 The Notifiers are how Dexter tells the user what it's doing.
 For example, if it has started listening or if it's querying an outside service, then it will effectively say so via simple means.

-There are at least three right now:
+There are at least these right now:
  * A simple logging notifier, which writes to the console.
- * One for the [Pimoroni Unicorn HAT HD](https://shop.pimoroni.com/products/unicorn-hat-hd), which does whirly things.
+ * Ones for the [Pimoroni Unicorn HAT HD](https://shop.pimoroni.com/products/unicorn-hat-hd) and [Pimoroni Unicorn HAT Mini](https://shop.pimoroni.com/products/unicorn-hat-mini), which also do whirly things.
  * One for the [Pimoroni Scroll HAT Mini](https://shop.pimoroni.com/products/scroll-hat-mini), which does pulsey things.
+ * A Gnome task tray icon, which appears when Dexter is busy.

 ## Components